jamesmariodavis/demasci-deploy/README.md

 It is expected that [VSCode](#vscode) is used for development.

+Throughout the README we reference variables to be replaced by the user with `<variable>`.

 ## Gotchas
-The application name is used to tag Docker images.
-See [relevant section](#set-application-name) on how to coordinate these files with a script.
-These tags are coordinated across:
-- `scripts.sh`
-- `.devcontainer/devcontainer.json`
-- `pyproject.toml`
+The repo name is used to tag Docker images.
+The name of the upstream fetch source in Docker must match the top level directory name locally.
+This impacts coordinating Docker image names in `scripts.sh` and `.devcontainer/devcontainer.json`.

 The flask application file and name (distinct from the application name) is a required reference when starting the webserver.
 The current file name is `flask_app.py`.
 This is referenced in `docker/Dockerfile.base` as an environment variable and requires manual coordination.

 There is a reference to a flask app in the flash application file (`flask_app.py`).
 Currently it is `app`.
-This is referenced in `docker/Dockerfile.base` as an environment variable and required manual configuration.
+This is referenced in `docker/Dockerfile.base` as an environment variable and requires manual configuration.

 ## Note on Windows (Critical!)
 This is a Linux/Mac centric codebase.
 However, this can easily be used in Windows.
 Windows usage requires (in addition to the requirements below) WSL 2.0 and associated Linux distro.